25 years later, TCM still abides (so movie lovers pray)

 Dorian views coming under Warner control as a homecoming.

-The cult of TCM has grown over the years.
+By rigorously staying true to itself, the cult of TCM has grown over the years.
 The network's sixth cruise is to set sail in October.
 There is also a TCM Wine Club and a fan club, TCM Backlot.
 To celebrate its 25th anniversary, 25 fans will get to introduce a film with Mankiewicz.
-Turner Classic will also play further homage to Osbourne, who for most of its history was its friendly, welcoming face.
+Turner Classic will also pay further homage to Osbourne, who for most of its history was its friendly, welcoming face.
 He died in 2017 after 62,851 appearances on the network.

 New hosts have joined, including Eddie Muller, Dave Karger and Alicia Malone, a film writer and podcaster who grew up in Australia dreaming of being Marilyn Monroe.
 She has been proud to remind viewers of women's place in film history on TCM, which, she notes, is programmed by people, not algorithms.